srimuthurajesh/Tech-Notes/devops/kubernetes.md

 - developed by Google

 ### Key featues
-1. **Resilient Infrastructure**: Ensures application availability through automatic scaling, health checks, and failover.
+1. **Resilient Infrastructure**: Ensures availability through automatic scaling, health checks, failover.
-2. **Zero-Downtime Deployment**: Facilitates smooth rollouts and automatic rollbacks during updates.
+2. **Zero-Downtime Deployment**: smooth rollouts and automatic rollbacks during updates.
 3. **Self-Healing**: Automatically handles tasks like container placement, restarts, replication, and scaling based on metrics.

-- provides resiliant infrastrcuture, zero downtime deployment, automatic rollback, scalling
-- provides self healing which consists of auto-placement, auto-restart, auto replication and scaling of container based on metrics

 ## Components of k8s:
 ### Master Components:
+#### 1. kube-apiserver:
-1. kube-apiserver: The gateway for all requests to the Kubernetes cluster, responsible for authentication and communication.
+> The gateway for all requests to the Kubernetes cluster, responsible for authentication and communication.

 2. etcd storage: A key-value store that holds cluster state information and is used by Kubernetes components for coordination.
 3. kube-controller-manager: Monitors the cluster state and ensures that the desired state is maintained (e.g., replication, node management).
 4. cloud-controller-manager: Manages cloud-specific operations (like load balancing, storage) for Kubernetes clusters running in cloud environments.